glynj-bsquare/pullstring-js/README.md

 npm run init
 ```

-Then, run the following command to build the library, run unit tests, and generate documentation.
+Then, run the following command to build the library and run unit tests.

 ```
 npm run build
 ```

-The build output can be found at `dist/pullstring.min.js` while docs are at `docs/PullStringSDK.md`.
+The build output can be found at `dist/pullstring.min.js`.
 You can also run
 the tests on their own.

 ```